Russian peacekeepers' convoy moves freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, April 7.
-A convoy of six trucks and two cars of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, April 8.
+A convoy of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any issues, Trend reports from the scene.

-The trucks were moving from Lachin in the direction of Khankendi, and cars - from Khankendi in the direction of Lachin.
+Conditions were created for the unhindered movements of 10 fuel trucks from Lachin.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.